igrigorik/MCProxy/README.md

 - **Tool aggregation**: Connects to multiple upstream MCP servers (via `stdio` or `http`) and exposes an aggregated list of all their tools.
 - **Dynamic tool updates**: Listens for `toolListChanged` notifications from upstream servers and dynamically updates its aggregated tool list.
 - **Tool search**: When a large number of tools are available, automatically limit initial list and provide search functionality to search/update exposed tools on demand.
+Uses cached tool data for fast search operations.

 ## Middleware System (TL;DR)